SidharthArya/SidharthArya/AWESOME-STARS.md

 - [weihua916/powerful-gnns](https://github.com/weihua916/powerful-gnns) - How Powerful are Graph Neural Networks?
 - [dmlc/dgl](https://github.com/dmlc/dgl) - Python package built to ease deep learning on graph, on top of existing DL frameworks.
 - [DIGITALCRIMINAL/OnlyFans](https://github.com/DIGITALCRIMINAL/OnlyFans) - Scrape all the media from an OnlyFans account - Updated regularly
-- [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.
-With Qlib, you c
+- [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to
 - [mlflow/mlflow](https://github.com/mlflow/mlflow) - Open source platform for the machine learning lifecycle
 - [postmanlabs/httpbin](https://github.com/postmanlabs/httpbin) - HTTP Request & Response Service, written in Python + Flask.
 - [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox) - An implementation of model parallel autoregressive transformers on GPUs, based on the DeepSpeed library.